anerv/bikedna_analysis/README.md

 # UPDATE - provide population rasters and municipality data

+In addition to the input data from BikeDNA, the analysis makes use of:

+* A dataset with muncipal boundaries

 Once the folders have been created, provide:

-- a polygon defining the study area
+* a polygon defining the study area
-- for the extrinsic analysis (optional): a reference data set
+* for the extrinsic analysis (optional): a reference data set

 ## III.
 Analysis